scylladb/care-pet/php/README.md

 This example project demonstrates a generic IoT use case for ScyllaDB in PHP.

-Here you will find a list with possible drivers to integrate.
+Here you will find a list of possible drivers to integrate with.

 | PHP Version | Driver                                                                         |
 |-------------|--------------------------------------------------------------------------------|